The inexorable metamorphosis of phones into cameras.

 The comparison between the two types of devices is not necessarily relevant to the point, however.
 The goal of the new technologies embedded in photophones is to allow everyone to make the most beautiful pictures possible without being an experienced photographer.

-In fact, a phone camera starts taking pictures even before you press the shutter release and chooses the best one.
-Not only is it always with us, but it also reacts faster than us!
-Users of photophones are therefore not necessarily looking for optimal photo quality, but something good enough to capture a moment, create and share memories.
+This camera starts taking pictures even before we press the shutter button and chooses the best one.
+It is not only always with us, but it also goes faster than we do.
+So, users of photophones are not necessarily looking for optimal photo quality but enough to capture a moment, create and share memories.